 Private backyard

-Although many are unconcerned about privacy in their backyards, I consider it the best room of the house and want it to be just as private as the rest of our house.
+Although many are unconcerned about privacy in their backyards, I consider it the best room of the house and want it to be just as private as the rest of my house.

-Due to the City of Portlands belief that squeezing many more of us in is smart growth, buildings are going up all over.
-Its the up part that most concerns me.
-A new building has gone up nearby with a third story that looks into our previously private mini-resort.
+Due to the City of Portland’s belief that squeezing many more of us in is smart growth, buildings are going up all over.
+It’s the up part that most concerns me.
+A new building has gone up nearby with four third-story apartments that look into my previously private mini-resort.

-Faced with the primal choice of fight or flight, weve decided to stay.
-Theres no fighting the in-filling now, so Ive tackled the view.
-Screening of the eight new windows is accomplished in several ways: a physical barrier, training existing plantings, enhancing vegetation, and new plantings.
+Faced with the primal choice of fight or flight, I’ve decided to stay.
+There’s no fighting the in-filling now, so I’ve tackled the view.
+Screening of the eight new windows is accomplished in several ways: physical barriers, training existing plantings, enhancing vegetation, and new plantings.

 Physical barrier: louvers